The Legacy of Father Guido Sarducci

-Yesterday I spent over two hours perusing the richest mother lode of entertaining time-wasters ever gathered into a single assemblage – YouTube.
-What began as a search for a certain clip from a political speech devolved into a delightful, meandering sojourn through my past in the form of two-minute snippets from sitcoms, sports moments, concerts, and comedy routines.
-Rainy Saturdays haven’t been the same since the invention of broadband.

-It was while watching some old Saturday Night Live clips that I came across several featuring my favorite SNL character, Father Guido Sarducci, while watching vintage Saturday Night Live clips.
+Yesterday, I spent hours perusing the richest cache of entertaining time-wasters ever gathered – YouTube.
+What began as a search for a political speech devolved into a meandering sojourn through my past.
+I found myself reviewing snippets from sitcoms, sports moments, concerts, and comedy routines.
+Rainy Saturdays will never be the same.
+I came across my favorite SNL character, Father Guido Sarducci, while watching vintage Saturday Night Live clips.

-The Cleric of Comedy could always make me laugh, but it was one of his routines that got me to thinking.
-The bit was “The Five Minute University,” in which the good Father states that he is going to start a school where in five minutes, you learn what the average college graduate remembers five years after leaving school.
+The Cleric of Comedy always makes me laugh.
+But one of his routines got me thinking.
+The skit was “The Five Minute University”.
+In the segment, the good Father states that he is going to open a school.
+After just five minutes in this university, you learn what the average college graduate gains in four years.

-An ATD (formerly known as ASTD) study states that 80% of new skills are lost within one week if not used.
-An HR Chally study found that 85% of sales training fails to measurably improve results.
-And Xerox research concluded that 87% of new skills are lost within one month.
+An ATD study states that salespeople lose 80% of new skills within one week if not used.
+What’s more, an HR Chally study found that 85% of sales training fails to measurably improve results.
+In addition, Xerox’s research concluded that 87% of new skills are lost within one month.
 It turns out Father Sarducci was on the right track.

-Sales training isn’t an event, but the statistics are what they are because that’s the way most companies treat it.
-The best selling methodology, trainer, and classroom presentation won’t move the needle very much if that’s all you do.
+Sales training isn’t an event.
+But statistics are what they are because that’s the way most companies treat it.
+The best-selling methodology, trainer, and classroom presentation won’t move the needle if that’s all you do.

-In order to actually drive lasting behavioral change, the kind that will produce sustainable results, learning must be readily available.
-Furthermore, these need to be within the context of business processes and tools used every day by people in the sales organization.
-Managers and sellers engage in metrics reviews, opportunity reviews, account planning, joint sales calls, sales meetings, etc. Learning that would typically be presented via a three-day, instructor led training class must be inherent in all of these activities, along with a step-by-step, guided process by which managers coach.
+In order to actually drive lasting behavioral change and produce sustainable results, learning must be readily available.
+Furthermore, these need to be within the context of business processes and tools used every day by sellers.
+Managers and salespeople engage in metrics reviews, account planning, joint sales calls, sales meetings, etc. Learning that is typically presented via a three-day class must be inherent in all of these activities.
+Additionally, a step-by-step, guided process by which managers coach must be included.

-While I’m not recommending the Five Minute University approach, imagine if a seller could spend five minutes prior to a customer meeting reviewing a key skill, while working in a tool he uses every day.
-Or if a manager could get a specific coaching recommendation simply by spending five minutes reviewing an opportunity with a seller.
-That’s better than Father Sarducci’s Business class – “Buy something, then sell it for more.”
+With that said, I’m not recommending the Five Minute University approach.
+Imagine if a seller spends five minutes prior to a customer meeting reviewing a key skill while working in a tool he uses every day.
+Managers then get specific coaching recommendations by spending five minutes reviewing an opportunity with a seller.
+That’s better than Father Sarducci’s Business class.
+“Buy something, then sell it for more.”